-The local code should reflect the requirements to: Source documents other indicators of compliance Evidence & current position in RDC Plans for improvement Score 0-10 the authority and put in place appropriate monitoring processes to ensure that they continue to work in practice Annual report Economic Development Strategy and Business Consultation finalised Oct 2003 LSP in place Service Level Agreement concluded with RAVS.
-PSA concluded with Essex County Council Consultation Panel in place County Council ongoing (C. Exec.)
-Community Overview & Scrutiny Committee currently reviewing partnerships (C. Exec). (e) Make an explicit commitment to openness in all of their dealings, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so, and by their actions and communications deliver an account against that commitment Substantial Council information and transactions available on Website New constitution in place, agreed by Council March 2002 Parish protocols include consultation and access to information from the District Council All Council meetings in public RDM provides community information Compliant with Freedom of Information Act requirements Committee agenda reports and minutes published on Council website.
-Continue to develop E-government in accordance with Government targets (HAMS) Greater transparency of priorities/non priorities in budget making process and resource allocations around these from 2005 budget (HFS) Carry through transparency around priorities/non priorities into 2005/6 Performance Plan (CE/CPM) 8

-The local code should reflect the requirements to: Source documents other indicators of compliance Evidence & current position in RDC Plans for improvement Score 0-10 (f) Establish clear channels of communication with all sections of their community and other stakeholders, and put in place proper monitoring arrangements to ensure that they operate effectively Beacon status Partnership framework IIP accreditation Communication strategy Community Strategy launched June 2004 Corporate Consultation strategy Parish protocols include consultation and access to information from the District Council Service level agreement with RAVS IIP for whole authority achieved.
-RDM council newsletter delivered to all households and includes council surveys Web site consultation and information giving Housing Newsletter Surveying service delivery Consultation Panel in place.
-Corporate Consultation Strategy to be reviewed (CPM) 8
+(e) Make an explicit commitment to openness in all of their dealings, subject only to the need to preserve confidentiality in those specific circumstances where it is proper and appropriate to do so, and by their actions and communications deliver an account against that commitment Substantial Council information and transactions available on Website Amendments to constitution agreed in March 2006 Parish protocols include consultation and access to information from the District Council All Council meetings in public RDM provides community information Compliant with Freedom of Information Act requirements E-govt developed in accordance with government targets Committee agendas, reports and minutes published on Council website.
+Greater transparency of priorities/non priorities in budget making process and resource allocations around these from 2006 budget (HFSA&PM) Carry through transparency around priorities/non priorities into 2006/7 Performance Plan (CE/CPM) 7 (f) Establish clear channels of communication with all sections of their community and other stakeholders, and put in place proper monitoring arrangements to ensure that they operate effectively Partnership framework IIP accreditation Communication strategy Community Strategy in place since June 2004 Parish protocols include consultation and access to information from the District Council IIP for whole authority achieved.
+RDM council newsletter delivered to all households and includes council surveys Corporate Communication and Consultation Strategies to be reviewed (CPM) Community Strategy to be reviewed during 2006/07 (CPM) 7

-The local code should reflect the requirements to: Source documents other indicators of compliance Evidence & current position in RDC Plans for improvement Score 0-10 (g) Ensure that a vision for their local communities and their strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated Community strategy Service plans PERFORMANCE PLAN Service action plans developed Community Strategy launched June 2004 Performance Plan produced annually Corporate Consultation strategy RDM includes Performance plan LSP in place.
-General satisfaction survey concluded in 2003 shows higher than average customer satisfaction.
-Budget report 2005/6 contains financial links to priorities Further development of action planning ongoing (CEX) 7
+Web site consultation and information giving Housing Newsletter Consultation Panel in place. (g) Ensure that a vision for their local communities and their strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and that they are clearly articulated and disseminated Community strategy Performance Plan Service action plans developed Community Strategy launched June 2004 Performance Plan produced annually RDM includes aspects from Performance plan LSP revised as a result of review General satisfaction survey concluded in 2003 shows higher than average customer satisfaction.
+Budget report 2006/7 contains financial links to priorities New Corporate Plan agreed Further development of performance management ongoing (CE) Community Strategy to be reviewed during 2006/07 (CPM) General satisfaction survey to be undertaken in 2006 (CPM) 6